jrgns/rufus-scheduler-win32-service/README.md

 # Rufus::Scheduler::Win32::Service

-A simple wrapper around the rufus-cheduler (https://github.com/jmettraux/rufus-scheduler) to run it as a Windows Service (https://github.com/djberg96/win32-service).
+A simple wrapper around the rufus-scheduler (https://github.com/jmettraux/rufus-scheduler) to run it as a Windows Service (https://github.com/djberg96/win32-service).

 ## Installation